begeekmyfriend/bplustree/README.md

 # B+Tree
-A minimal B+Tree implementation for key-value storage based on Posix.
+A minimal B+Tree implementation for millions (even billions) of key-value storage based on Posix.

 ## Branch
 [in-memory](https://github.com/begeekmyfriend/bplustree/tree/in-memory) for learning and debugging.